andychiare/blog/_posts/xxxx-xx-xx-creating-webcomponents-with-stencil.markdown

 This code solves the problem but adds duplicate information inside the component.

 The second solution is easier to implement and is based on declaring a prop as *mutable*.
 You can accomplish this by simply passing the `{mutable: true}` object to the `@Prop()` decorator.
-In this case your code will look as follows:
+In this case, your code will look as follows:

 ```typescript
 import  { Component, Prop, State } from  '@stencil/core';